mech/Notes/JavaScript/FRP/redux.md

 # Redux

+> React is not reactive because it does not observe the data

 To give a bit of perspective on complex front-end application, let's consider Google Docs.
 Every time a user presses a key, a number of things need to happen (doing them all before returning to the event queue would be a recipe for an unresponsive app):

 * the new character has to be displayed on the screen